thasmo/vagrant.box/README.md

 Furthermore Nginx will check if one of the directories `public`, `htdocs` or `httpdocs` exist inside the determined directory and if, will use it as the public directory and map the hostname to it, otherwise not.

+#### Apache
+Files will be served publicly for each host from within a subdirectory named `htdocs`.
+Apache doesn't support "on-the-fly" configuration of the final document root directory path like Nginx does.
+If you need to changed the directory name of the document root path, have a look at the next chapter - `custom hosts`.

+Nevertheless, Apache still support wildcard subdomains, which means `username.members.project.com.local` will be mapped to the host's public directory path `username.members.project.com/htdocs`.
+Apache does not support determining the final document root path by stripping of subdomain parts.

+#### Custom Hosts
+Host configuration files stored in `hosts/apache` and `hosts/nginx` will be loaded automatically, depending on which webserver you have configured to be used.

 #### Loopback Providers
 Support for various *loopback/tunnel* providers is baked in.
 Supported are: